Face of Edmonton in 2026

 Enjoy the wildlife along the 160 km of trails as listed by the City, RVA, alltrails and trailforks.

-Edmonton River respectfully acknowledges the traditional land where Edmonton is located,
+We respectfully acknowledge the traditional land where Edmonton is located,

 which is known as amiskwacîwâskahikan ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ.